bkuri/hawkeye/README.md

-# hawkeye - track files and deploy commands at them.
+# hawkeye - track files and fire commands at them (like a boss).

 Why reinvent the wheel?
 -----------------------
-This functionality was inspired by tools like [grunt][1] and [fsniper][2] (to name a few).
+This functionality was inspired by tools like [grunt][1] and [fsniper][2] (to name a couple).
 The reason why I decided to take a whack at it was because I thought they are either too complex for the job at hand or too difficult to configure.
 Hawkeye uses a very simple configuration syntax to get you going.
-Plus it's written in around 70 lines of coffesscript, which is stuff that only nerds like me appreciate.
+Plus it has a method called "deploy(warhead)" that actually works, which is just plain awesome.

 Target any file
 ---------------